Erin’s Recipe Rundown

 Grits on in a pot with water, and grits being stirred

-• Add the water, uncooked grits, and kosher salt to a medium saucepan set over medium heat.
+• Combine ingredients.
+Add the water, uncooked grits, and kosher salt to a medium saucepan set over medium heat.

 Grits in a pot with cheese, and cream cheese grits mixed together

-• After the 20-minute cooking time, remove the grits from the heat and add the cream cheese, cheddar cheese, and butter.
+• Add cheese.
+Remove the grits from heat and add the cream cheese, cheddar cheese, and butter.
 Stir until the cheeses have fully melted.

-• (Optional) Heat a nonstick skillet over medium heat and grease it with nonstick cooking spray (or 1 teaspoon of butter).
-Crack the eggs into the pan (or as many as will fit) and cover with a lid.
+• Cook eggs.
+(Optional) Crack eggs into the pan and cover with a lid.
 Cook for 2-3 minutes, or just until the whites have set.
 Serve with grits.

 Cream cheese grits in a pot